-do enough physical activity to positively impact their wellbeing1 The Waikato region (and Aotearoa/New Zealand more broadly) has some fantastic natural resources (e.g., lakes, rivers, waterways and coastlines) and publiclyprovided/managed facilities (e.g., indoor and outdoor courts, aquatic facilities, parks and open spaces, playgrounds and play spaces, skateparks, BMX tracks, cycleways and walkways) to support people to be active, but we have some work to do to raise activity rates among people and communities in ways that help to lower our high rates of non-communicable health issues and instances of psychological stress that lead to poor and declining mental health2.
+The Waikato region (and Aotearoa/New Zealand more broadly) has some fantastic natural resources (e.g., lakes, rivers, waterways and coastlines) and publicly-provided/managed facilities (e.g., indoor and outdoor courts, aquatic facilities, parks and open spaces, playgrounds and play spaces, skateparks, BMX tracks, cycleways and walkways) to support people to be active, but we have some work to do to raise activity rates among people and communities in ways that help to lower our high rates of non-communicable health issues and instances of psychological stress that lead to poor and declining mental health (Ministry of Health, 2020).

 Despite understanding the benefits of being active, barriers to participation remain for people and communities, reflecting rapid changes within our society where people are increasingly time-poor and cash-strapped and therefore, the ways they desire to or can participate are changing.
 Future planning needs to recognise these changing needs and demands and help to provide for participants in ways that support access to quality opportunities to be physically active via play, active recreation and sport for life.